Chair – Juliane Hundt

 YWCA St. Thomas-Elgin

-Tricia Flatley was born and raised in Aylmer and is a graduate of the Media, Theory, Production program at Fanshawe and Western University.
-She currently works as the Communications Officer for the Local Employment Planning Council project.
+Tricia was born and raised in Aylmer and is a graduate of the Media, Theory, Production program at Fanshawe and Western University.
+She currently works at the Elgin Middlesex Oxford Workforce Planning and Development Board.
 She joined the Cultural Diversity Committee, which is an integral part of our county, in the fall of 2016, after attending a STELIP event.
 She saw the passion of the diverse community and wanted to use her knowledge and skills to build on the momentum.
 She is also a Big Sister with the Big Brothers Big Sisters of South Huron and enjoys teaching her “little sister” about the importance of volunteering and giving back to the community.
-She says she is looking forward to breaking down the barriers for newcomers in Elgin County so that everyone has a chance to succeed in their own way.
-With a degree in Media, Information, Techniculture, she has met some amazing people within the community and is excited to continue to tell their stories innovative ways.
+She is looking forward to breaking down the barriers facing newcomers in Elgin County so that everyone has a chance to succeed in their own way.
+With a degree in Media, Information, Techniculture, she has met some amazing people within the community and is excited to continue to tell their stories in innovative ways.

 I have always loved to travel… real travel, GREEN travel… with cultural experiences filled with intimate encounters with the people of the country.
 I had the amazing opportunity to live in the “Amazons Of Costa Rica” for 20+ years developing eco lodges and experienced what it was like to be a newcomer to another country.
 It was heart warming to have the locals sharing with me their language and expertise on the incredible nature there.
 I am back “home” now in Port Stanley and enjoy being part of a community that welcomes newcomers into our country.